vidister/gimp-web/content/about/meta/index.md

 ### Collaboration

 I have *no* data to back this up, but can't help feel that some of the lack of new tutorials or content for the site could be attributed to the convoluted ways to submit information
-(plus it is generally more lucrative for folks to host their own tutorials and content in an effort to monetize them vs. sharing them openly here).
+(plus it is generally more lucrative for folks to host their own tutorials and content in an effort to monetize them vs. sharing them openly here -- that's a different issue).

 If someone *does* want to submit new content, it can only be helpful to make the barrier to collaboration as low as possible.